DiiiaZoTe/Postgres-Extended/README.md

 - Consider security implications when exposing ports
 - Monitor backup logs for successful execution
 - Regularly test backup recovery process
+- Adjust the network to your needs... you can make it an external network, to be able to connect to the database from outside the container (e.g. an api running on the same machine)